Leaving Certificate Examination 1953 Honours Applied Mathematics

 Question 5

 What is meant by the velocity of one body relative to another?
-Explain with the aid of a diagram how the velocity of relative to
+Explain with the aid of a diagram how the velocity of $A$ relative to $B$ may be found if the velocities of $A$ and $B$ are known.

 What is the distance between the ships when they are nearest to each other?